bttger/sql-to-json/README.md

 - [x] WHERE conditions
 - [x] ORDER BY of array items
 - [x] Pagination via limit and offset parameters
-- [x] Calculated fields that can use all built-in functions (even window functions)
+- [ ] Computed fields that can use all built-in functions including window functions (I had to remove this feature again because it was error prone due to aliases and ambiguous column names.
+Though, this is on the roadmap.)
 - [ ] GROUP BY and HAVING conditions (See the [RFC](./rfc/group-by-and-having-support.md))

 ## Use cases